Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 - Take a few steps back to early toilet training

-Is crate training cruel?
+Is crate training a puppy cruel?

 No, not at all – unless you use the crate as a tiny jail.
 However, introduced in the right way, puppies genuinely see their crate as a cosy cave.